 This is a musical biography of Brian Boru, certainly the greatest

 of the High Kings of Ireland.
 Whatever about his methods, he certainly

 With the exception of Brian Boru's March', which is given the menacing

 have been written by Brian's own bard, this is all Lennon's own

 work.
-The tunes are traditional in style, but they translate into something much deeper,
+The tunes are traditional in style, but they translate into

-by the cream of the crop of musicians.
-There's not one I wouldn't trust
+played by the cream of the crop of musicians.
+There's not one I

+work.
 Pour a glass of Jameson's or, better still, open a bottle

 of Tyrconnel, and immerse yourself in a dark and bloody episode

 Mick Furey - The Living Tradition